top of page

 Most companies think that to be credible, they need to state the "boring" and list only the things they are doing well.
 They seem content with filling the space on their websites with platitudes.

-Now, consider how Innocent Drinks talks about their sustainability goals
+Now, consider how Innocent Drinks talks about its sustainability goals

 Being transparent about what they are still "working on" and where they may be failing makes what they say believable.